COVID-19: Information for Patients, Parents and Visitors

 Is the COVID-19 test for everyone?

-No. As with any illness, testing is done if a person shows symptoms of a disease.
+No, CHLA does not routinely test for COVID-19.
+Children with symptoms may be tested if it is determined medically necessary by the treating provider, or if they are admitted to the hospital for care.
 Call your pediatrician if your child has symptoms of COVID-19 or has been directly exposed to someone with the illness.

 If my child is sick and I suspect COVID-19, what should I do?
 How do I get my child tested for this virus?